About the Journal

 Current Issue

-The Volume 2 Issue 1 of the Journal of Strategic and Global Studies (SGS) is now available, and we are pleased to announce it.
-This journal is representative of the wide range of viewpoints present in international studies.
-The Department of International Relations releases the publication twice a year, inside the Faculty of Social and Global Studies at Universitas Budi Luhur.
-Strategic and Global Studies delves into a wide range of constructive and critical inquiries that are centered on international studies.
-These inquiries encompass foreign policy, development, transnationalism, peace and conflict, security, diplomacy, international political economy, and human rights, among others.
-To help bridge the gap between pure theory and application, the SGS accepts research publications that are both theory-oriented and applied.
+We are pleased to present Volume 2, Number 2, to our eager readers.
+This journal reflects the diverse perspectives within international studies.
+Published biannually by the Department of International Relations within the Faculty of Social and Global Studies at Universitas Budi Luhur, Strategic and Global Studies explores a wide range of constructive and critical inquiries in the field.
+Topics covered include foreign policy, development, transnationalism, peace and conflict, security, diplomacy, international political economy, and human rights.
+The journal welcomes both theoretical and applied research papers, aiming to bridge the gap between theory and practice.

-We apologize to all parties if there are still any shortcomings in the substance or presentation of the manuscripts published in this edition.
-The constructive input from the readers will be a valuable incentive for us to correct these shortcomings in the upcoming edition.
-We look forward to your manuscripts for our next edition.
+We sincerely apologize for any remaining deficiencies in the content or format of the manuscripts published in this edition.
+Constructive feedback from our readers will serve as a significant motivation for us to address these shortcomings in the next issue.
+We eagerly look forward to receiving your manuscripts for our upcoming edition.

 Sincerely,